philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 VIBES works on JSON config files that describe the patches.
 We've sort of grown this config file as the need has arised to get at th information we need in the most direct way possible.
 It has not been desirable to spend months pondering what is the most general way to describe the relationship between high and low.
 In fact, it is my belief that this is not how problems are solved anyway.
 You solve problems by working at it and seeing what you learn.

 Here's an example config json for a [simple patch](https://github.com/draperlaboratory/VIBES/tree/main/resources/exes/arm-null-check).
+It contains:

 - A comparative SMTLIB specification for correct patch behavior
 - `patch-point` describes the address at which to hijack control flow into our code